 New Zealand-born historian Bain Attwood tells the fascinating story of that forgotten treaty in Possession: Batman’s treaty and the matter of history.
 Batman’s Treaty was two deeds, one for the area that is now Melbourne, the other for Geelong.
 Under its terms, Batman bought 600,000 acres of Kulin (the confederate tribes of Port Phillip and Westernport Bays) land on behalf of the Port Phillip Association.
 The Association was a group landholders and gentlemen from Hobart and Launceston.
 Its members included public servant Henry Arthur (nephew of Tasmanian governor George Arthur, soldier Thomas Bannister (brother of NSW Attorney General Saxe Bannister, lawyer John Gellibrand, banker Charles Swanston, surveyor John Helder Wedge and Batman.

-The Association’s members were very familiar with the humanisation ideas of Aborigines at the time.
-Though the treaty is now named for Batman it was Wedge’s idea.
 At the time, British demand for Australian wool was growing and the group look longingly at the lands across Bass Strait which seem ideal for pastoral use.
-At the time there was a strict 100 mile Nineteen Counties limits of location around Sydney enforced by the colonial government in Sydney but land grabbers (“squatters”) had their eyes on expansion and profit.
+At the time there was a strict 100 mile Nineteen Counties limit of location around Sydney enforced by the colonial government in Sydney but land grabbers (“squatters”) had their eyes on expansion and profit.
 For the Port Phillip Association, based in Van Diemen’s Land, Melbourne was far beyond the authority of the NSW Government in Sydney.
 The Association didn’t want to be known as squatters and lawyer Gellibrand came up with the peculiar legal form of recognition to recognise Aboriginal title.
 Both he and Batman had applied for land in Western Port in 1827 but were refused.
 This time they challenged the authority of New South Wales by entreating the governor of Van Diemen’s Land Arthur.

-By way of precedent they noted that the Henty family sought permission to take land in Portland Bay in 1834 for whaling.
+By way of precedent they noted the Henty family sought permission to take land for whaling at Portland Bay in 1834.
 Gellibrand and Batman’s letter to Governor Arthur contained two fictions.
-They stated Thomas Henty had a treaty with Portland Aborigines (he did not) and another party had took possession of Two Fold Bay (New South Wales) by negotiated purchase with Aborigines (they had not).
+They stated Thomas Henty had a treaty with Portland Aborigines (he did not) and another party had took possession of Two Fold Bay (near Eden in NSW) by negotiated purchase with Aborigines (they had not).
 Arthur was sympathetic but referred the letter to Solicitor General Alfred Stephen.
 Stephen’s advice was that both Portland and Two Fold Bay were in NSW but were not in the settled region.
-Arthur supported the Association’s contention that NSW authority could be contested at Port Phillip.
+Arthur supported the Association’s contention NSW authority could be contested at Port Phillip.

 The Association saw the treaty as a deed of purchase in writing rather than speaking or ritual.
-Its terms were all about possession of property whereas for Aborigines the idea of land tenure was a prerogative to use the resources of the land for a particular purpose.
-The Association’s aims were reflected in the peculiar language of the treaty.
-The deeds “doth grant enfeoff” of tracts of country at Port Phillip.
+Its terms were about possession of property whereas for Aborigines the idea of land tenure was a prerogative to use the resources of the land for a particular purpose.
+The Association’s aims were reflected in the archaic language of the treaty whose deeds “doth grant enfeoff” of tracts of country at Port Phillip.
 Feoffment was an ancient method of feudal conveyances which barred “diseisin” (recovery of land by party wrongfully dispossessed).
 It was a simpler form of conveyance rather than the more common ‘lease and release’.
 Feoffment was a ritual of possession “livery of seisin” handing over a lump of soil as symbol of whole property and the boundary was enforced by perambulation – how far a person could walk in a given time.
-(In the US this form was sarcastically called “ye hurry walk” as whites scrambled to gain as much property as they could).
+(In the US, Native Americans sarcastically called it “ye hurry walk” as whites scrambled to gain as much property as they could).
 The terms of the treaty were for a yearly rent or tribute of 100 pairs of blankets, 100 knives, 100 tomahawks, 50 suits of clothing, 50 looking glasses, 50 pairs of scissors and five tons of flour.
 It was a “fee simple estate” which meant perpetual full-scale succession not a lease.

 Forbes told Governor Bourke repudiation of the Treaty was a good peg upon which to suspend a proclamation defining true limits of colonisation.
 Bourke declared all treaties with Aborigines void and of no effect against right of the Crown and treaty holders (and Aborigines) were liable to be dealt as “intruders” on Crown land.
 This gave Bourke the excuse to extend the limits of location and actualise the newly minted conception of Crown’s sovereignty.

 Batman’s Treaty proved a critical moment for Aborigines.
-The Colonial Office didn’t quite endorse Bourke approach repudiating Aboriginal right to land.
-They set the matter of government aside using temporal qualifiers like “present proprietors” assuming the Aboriginals wouldn’t be owners in the future.
+The Colonial Office didn’t quite endorse Bourke’s approach repudiating Aboriginal right to land.
+They set the matter of government aside using temporal qualifiers like “present proprietors” which assumed the Aboriginals wouldn’t be around to be owners in the future.
 Aborigines were confirmed as British subjects.